 The Cirencester Open-Air Swimming Pool was built in 1870 by the Bathurst family for the people of the town.
 It lies on the edge of Cirencester Park with a view of the old military barracks.
 The pool is open from May to September, with a 27-metre main pool and children’s pool, both of which are filled with natural spring water heated to 26°C, so you don’t need to worry about the cold.

-There are a mix of lane and open swimming sessions (entry £6.50 adults, £4.50 over 60s/students, £3.50 children under 17), with special dawn and night swims on selected evenings.
+There are a mix of lane and open swimming sessions (entry £6.50 adults, £5 over 60s/students, £3.30 children aged 4–16), with special dawn and night swims on selected evenings.

 Walks from Cirencester

-You can take a free guided history walk around Cirencester led by members of the local Civic Society.
-Tours last 80 minutes and run between April and August on various days of the week.
+You can take a guided history walk around Cirencester led by members of the local Civic Society.
+Tours last 75–90 minutes and run several times a week between April and October.
+They start from the Market Square and you don’t need to book in advance.
+A £5 donation is suggested.

 Cirencester Ramblers also have some self-guided local walking routes, including an easy 2.5-mile circular walk around Cirencester town centre, the Roman Amphitheatre and Cirencester Park.
 There’s also a 5-mile circular route through Cirencester Park to the village of Stratton.
 Or a 9.5-mile circular walk to the source of the River Thames along a disused canal and railway line.